Computing Quantum Resources using Tensor Cross Interpolation: Abstract

 \section{Abstract}

 Quantum information quantifiers are indispensable tools for analyzing strongly correlated systems.
 Consequently, developing efficient and robust numerical methods for their computation is crucial.
 We propose a general procedure based on the family of Tensor Cross Interpolation (TCI) algorithms to address this challenge in a fully general framework, independent of the system or the quantifier under consideration.
-To substantiate our approach, we compute the non-stabilizerness R\'{e}nyi entropy (SRE) and Relative Entropy of Coherence (REC) considering the 1D and 2D ferromagnetic Ising models with minimal modifications to the numerical procedure.
+To substantiate our approach, we compute as illustrative examples the non-stabilizerness R\'{e}nyi entropy (SRE) and Relative Entropy of Coherence (REC) for the 1D and 2D ferromagnetic Ising models.
 This method not only demonstrates its versatility, but also provides a generic framework for exploring other quantum information quantifiers in complex systems.